 I noticed during the tour of the factory that they are not using 3D printers in the manufacturing process but they are using a number of digital manufacturing tools that mill, bend, weld, machine, join, form, and inspect metal parts.
 A few of them use a robotic arm for articulated motion and some used an X-Y-Z axis table like the Shapeoko CNC milling machine below.
 The computer gives instructions for what coordinates to send the spindle and it complies.

-Here's a quick video of the machine milling a circuit board.
+Here's a quick video of the machine milling aluminum.

 He also creates custom laser cut and engraved iPhone covers.